SaaS Sales Intelligence vs CRE Prospecting · Different Jobs

 Where Apollo's data model breaks for CRE

-I spent enough time inside Apollo to understand exactly where it stops working for brokers.
+The reason Apollo stops working for brokers is structural.
 Apollo is built around company filters: industry, employee count, revenue, tech stack, geography-at-city-level.
 Those filters are powerful for SaaS sales targeting but almost useless for CRE prospecting.
 Two structural problems:

-When I list a warehouse in DFW, I am not looking for "all logistics companies in Texas."
-I am looking for the 40 operators within 650 ft of that specific building.
-Apollo cannot filter to "businesses geographically near this address."
+Listing a warehouse in DFW is not a search for "all logistics companies in Texas."
+It is a search for the operators in that building's precinct, the direct neighbours most likely to expand, relocate, or buy next door.
+Apollo cannot filter to "occupiers around this address."
 Its minimum geo-filter is typically metropolitan or state level.
-That is a dealbreaker for the neighbour-first workflow every industrial broker I know runs daily.
+That is a dealbreaker for the neighbour-first workflow industrial brokers run daily.

 2. Apollo under-indexes the CRE tenant base